 - Has fewer risks than fibroid surgery

-- There is no hospital stay, so you can go home the same day
+- Requires no hospital stay, so you can go home the same day

-During UFE, our experts use fibroid mapping –– a specialized ultrasound technique –– to locate your fibroids.
+During UFE, our experts use fibroid mapping, a specialized ultrasound technique, to locate your fibroids.
 Next, a tiny catheter is inserted into your numbed upper thigh.
 Then, embolic materials are injected through the catheter, blocking the main blood supply to the fibroid(s) and causing it to shrink over time.
 As the fibroid shrinks, you’ll notice that your symptoms will begin improving and become less noticeable as time goes on.